PR Measurement: Guide to Measuring the Success of PR

 Agency description goes here

-How To Measure PR?
+How To Measure PR Campaign Effectiveness?

 The best way to measure PR performance is to look at both qualitative and quantitative data.
 Qualitative data provides insights into the reaction of your target audience by assessing customer feedback and engagement with your brand or campaign, while quantitative data looks at metrics like media mentions, impressions, website traffic, or media reach.

-By combining the two types of measurement you can get an accurate understanding of how well your PR efforts are doing and where it needs improvement.
+By combining the two types of measurement, you can get an accurate understanding of how well your PR efforts are doing and where it needs improvement.

+But before you analyze data, you must set clear goals.
 It’s also a good idea to compare your media coverage to that of competitors.
 Calculate the "share of voice" in your industry to assess how well your brand is represented in the media compared to others.

 Key Metrics in PR Measurement